 The Council on Academic Affairs (CAA) is composed of the chief academic officers: provosts or senior vice presidents for academic affairs where they are a campus’s second ranking officer.
 The CAA provides a forum for discussion of: trends in higher education and the public mission; funding patterns and budget strategies; teaching and learning innovations; faculty roles and rewards; academic programs, planning, and advising; research and publication; and service and engagement with other sectors.
 The CAA advises the Council of Presidents and the APLU Board of Directors regarding association priorities and agendas in these areas.

-Members can register here for the 2017 Summer Meeting being held July 7-10 in Burlington, Vermont.
+Members can register here for the 2018 Summer Meeting being held June 8-10 in Denver, CO.